-For multi-band use, a 4:1 "unun" from or Balun Designs is recommended at the antenna feed point.
-A 4:1 unun lowers the higher impedances presented by the S9 on frequencies above 40 meters, which can be used to lower SWRs on all bands, including the 15 meter band where natural harmonic resonance already is already present.
+For 10-80 Meter multi-band use, the Alpha S9 Match is recommended at the antenna feed point.
+The match lowers the higher impedances presented by the S9 on frequencies above 40 meters.
+This in turn can lower SWRs on all bands.